pyRiemann/pyRiemann-qiskit/README.md

 pyRiemann-qiskit implements a wrapper around QSVC and VQC, to use quantum classification with Riemannian geometry.
-A use case would be to use vectorized covariance matrices in the TangentSpace as an input for these classifiers, enabling a possible sandbox for researchers and engineers in the field.
+A use case would be to use vectorized covariance matrices in the tangent space as an input for these classifiers, enabling a possible sandbox for researchers and engineers in the field.

 The remaining details some of the quantum drawbacks and will guide you through installation.